Reimagining African travel

 Domestic travel has a role to play

 Every little bit helps when it comes to the tourism economy.
-KwaZulu-Natal, a destination that is very popular with international visitors, has said that domestic visitors make up a great deal of their visitor numbers.
-The cities and beaches are beautiful, so of course locals and South Africans in general would want to enjoy them too.
+KwaZulu-Natal, a destination that is very popular with international visitors, has said that domestic visitors make up a lot of their visitor numbers.
+The cities and beaches are beautiful, so of course, locals and South Africans, in general, would want to enjoy them too.

 Cultural tourism doesn’t have to be toxic